PaperMC/Paper/CONTRIBUTING.md

    - This will modify the appropriate patches based on your commits
 6. PR your modifications to github

+### Method 3 - Fixup Commits
+This is the automated way of doing Method 2.
+Basically, you make your changes at HEAD, but use fixup commits to modify earlier patches and git will rebase the commits to the right place and squash them.

+1. Make your change while at HEAD
+2. Make a fixup commit. `git --fixup <hashOfPatchToFix>`.
+You can get the hash by logging at `git log` or `git blame`, your IDE can assist you too.
+3. Rebase with autosquash: `git rebase --autosquash -i upstream/upstream`.
+It will move your fixup commit to the right place.
+5. Type `./paper rebuild` in the main directory
+   - This will modify the appropriate patches based on your commits
+6. PR your modifications to github

 ## PR Policy
 We'll accept changes that make sense.
 You should be able to justify their existence, along with any maintenance costs that come with them.
 Remember, these changes will affect everyone who runs Paper, not just you and your server.